roboticaml/roboticaml.github.io/about-robotica-machine-learning.md

 ---
+layout: home-about
 title: About Robotica Machine Learning
-layout: posts
+button:
+  text: Request a demo
+  url: "#"
 ---

-# A fine idea in a fine city
+# About Robotica Machine Learning

 Robotica Machine Learning is the maker and supplier of fully-automated artificial intelligence products.
 We are based out of Norwich in the heart of Norfolk, UK.
-Robotica Machine Learning was founded by [Adrian Pickering](https://www.linkedin.com/in/adrianpickering/){:target="_blank"} for the purpose of bringing advances from the relatively mature world of computer science to the brave new world of data science.
-We have the core aim of bringing automated machine learning to the mainstream, in a manner that is always transparent, honest and straightforward.
+Robotica Machine Learning was founded by [Adrian Pickering](https://www.linkedin.com/in/adrianpickering/){:target="_blank"} and Maria
+Anastasi to enable organisations to make more effective decisions, more efficiently, with confidence.
+We achieve this by integrating and automating best-of-breed data science tooling directly into the processes and systems of our customers.

+Fully automated decision making allows organisations to do what they do, better: more consistently, more quickly, more correctly, at scale.
+It frees up the best people and reduces turnaround times.

+At the heart of Robotica Machine Learning is a belief that business can be transparent, honest and straightforward.

 ## Straightforward how?
 It's all about respect.

-Any consultancy will insist that they are customer focussed, but do they really put you at the centre of every decision?
+Any executive or sales representative will insist that they are customer focussed, but do they really put you at the centre of every decision?
 How might that manifest?
 With every interaction, we pursue a win-win outcome.
-We operate on the footing of scheduled, measurable customer success criteria - agreeing outcomes in advance.
-Take a look at our cookie policy for a tiny example of our slightly different way of thinking:
+We operate on scheduled, measurable customer success criteria - agreeing outcomes in advance.
+Even our cookie policy puts your needs on equal footing with ours
 >We respect you, we don’t track you.
 There are no cookies.

 We don't sell to you, we partner with you.
 This means that the each process is bespoke; as much yours as it is ours.
 We work together on shared milestones and objectives.
-The work we undertake is priced according to agreed value.
+Integrations are priced according to agreed value.
 We have no incentive to cut corners or to string out time and materials billing.
-We recognise that needs change as part of our commitment.
+We recognise that your needs change and we honour that as part of our commitment.
+(Robotica Machine Learning does not leave the success of your programme to chance)[/posts/completeness-of-vision].
+We work across the entire life cycle to ensure you are supported at every step along the way.

-**Working with Robotica Machine Learning is architected to be the easiest choice you will make and one you will not regret.**
+**Working with Robotica Machine Learning is designed to be the easiest choice you will make, and one you will not regret.**

-## What's wrong with data science?
+## What about data science?
-Data science is an exciting field and it is not hyperbole to say that the outputs are fundamentally transforming the way business operates.
+Data science is an exciting field and it is not hyperbole to say that the outputs are fundamentally transforming the way businesses operate.
 Far beyond robotic process automation, predictive AI empowers organisations to automate a broad range of analyses - [from inventory management to fraud analysis to custom pricing](/posts/opportunities).
 At a very high level, the workflow for this involves problem discovery and analysis, gathering and shaping data, designing and crafting computational models, putting them into production and using them.
 This really is not so far removed from the way computer software projects have historically been managed.
 Data science programmes are now fighting the same battles which are only now being won in computer science: over-running projects that don't keep up with requirements and are seldom deployed to be exploited by end users.

 Over the last twenty years, the rise of agile methodologies for frequent, iterative delivery of working product, has emerged to empower organisations and delivered ongoing value against an ever-changing landscape.
 The cycle time for turning ideas into software in the hands of users has been reduced from months or years to days or hours.
 Automated testing and deployment makes this possible.
 Robotica Machine Learning extends these processes into tooling to bring comparable benefits to automate machine learning.
 We have concentrated our efforts on understanding the [reasons why many data science programmes end in the lab](/posts/reasons-why-many-data-science-programmes-end-in-the-lab) and engineering robust solutions to the underlying causes.